alpheios-project/arethusa/docs/content/plugin_guide.md

 We will cover the following topics:

-- Using the [arethusa-cli](https://github.com/latin-language-toolkit/arethusa-cli) to rapidly create our development environment
+- Using [arethusa-cli](https://github.com/latin-language-toolkit/arethusa-cli) to rapidly create our development environment
 - Writing a simple plugin that enhances Arethusa's treebanking environment through test-driven development

 Make sure you have the following components installed before we begin